 Hands on demonstration and practice of FAMACHA scoring.

-The classroom lecture generally lasted one and one half hours followed by one hour and one half hour of FAMACHA scoring and a grazing walk demonstrating grazing practices to limit ingestion of parasite larvae where possible.
+The classroom lecture generally lasted one and one half hours followed by one and one half hour of FAMACHA scoring.
+Where possible, a grazing demonstrating grazing practices to limit ingestion of parasite larvae was conducted.

 These workshops were advertised GotWorms_061218-MT-flyer on NCAT’s list serve, Cooperative Extension list serves, and on the Montana Sheep Message Board.